MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/project-onboarding.md

 ## Define your team

 - Verify all project team members are invited and configured.
-- Set the **Primary contact for FastTrack** toggle to **Yes** for at least two users with an active email address in the user list.
-If no team member has this option enabled, FastTrack will reach out to all team members, if necessary.
-You should nominate at least one customer and one partner team member to be contacted by FastTrack.
+- Set the **Primary contact for FastTrack** toggle to **'Yes'** for at least two users with an active email address in the user list.
+If no team member has this option enabled, FastTrack will reach out to all team members for implementation guidance during your implementation. if necessary, You should nominate at least one customer and one partner team member to be contacted by FastTrack.
 - Each team member will be assigned a project security role and an implementation role.
-We highly recommend that you include representatives from the customer to the project team members with a monitored email address**.**
+We highly recommend that you include representatives from the customer to the project team members with a monitored email address.
 - The project security role is relevant to the LCS project workspace access.
 The implementation role is relevant to the individual team member’s role in the implementation team.

 ## Define milestone dates